 Labcorp (NYSE: LH), a leading global life sciences company, today announced it will begin testing for monkeypox using the U.S. Centers for Disease Control and Prevention’s (CDC) orthopoxvirus test, which detects all non-smallpox related orthopoxviruses, including monkeypox.
 This effort is part of the Administration’s commitment to quickly increase monkeypox testing access and capacity in every community during the ongoing outbreak.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220706005395/en/

 Photo courtesy of Labcorp

 Labcorp is a leading global life sciences company that provides vital information to help doctors, hospitals, pharmaceutical companies, researchers, and patients make clear and confident decisions.
 Through our unparalleled diagnostics and drug development capabilities, we provide insights and accelerate innovations to improve health and improve lives.
-With more than 70,000 employees, we serve clients in more than 100 countries.
-Labcorp (NYSE: LH) reported revenue of $14 billion in FY 2020.
-Learn more about Labcorp at www.Labcorp.com, or follow us on LinkedIn and Twitter @Labcorp.
+With over 75,000 employees, we serve clients in more than 100 countries.
+Labcorp (NYSE: LH) reported revenue of $16 billion in FY2021.
+Learn more about us at www.Labcorp.com or follow us on LinkedIn and Twitter @Labcorp.

 Copyright Business Wire 2022